What happens in a session?

 How do you deal with telling people what they might not want to hear?

 I have fine tuned my radar to not tune into “bad stuff” or energy that is draining or highly dysfunctional.
 That’s not who I work with.
-The clients that are drawn to me are ones that desire an unnameable “more” in life, like a deeper, spiritual more that they are trying to articulate.
+The clients that are drawn to me are ones that desire an unnameable “more” in life, like a deeper, spiritual more they are trying to articulate.
 They have a sense of this burgeoning light within them and they need support in locating it and letting it out.
 That doesn’t mean they don’t experience challenges.
 That’s part of life.
 But straight up bad, dark, super heavy, negative, closed, limited aren’t the kind of people that seek me out.

 As far as dealing with telling people what they might not want to hear, well, that’s part of the job description for me.
 I have come to accept that sometimes there will be resistance.
 I now trust that if it’s coming up, I’m meant to share it.
 I deal with it by being empathetic, empowering, and encouraging around whatever information is there, giving them the tools to best work with it.
 Because, really, don’t you want to know how to better work with the hard stuff? 😉